With the help of our AI-powered supercomputer, we provide our Premier League match predictions for every match in each gameweek.

 The Premier League season in 2023-24 is shaping up to be one of the best in recent memory.

-Manchester City are defending champions and the team to beat, though it looks highly competitive behind them, with around half the division starting the campaign with realistic hopes of European qualification.
+Manchester City are defending champions and the team to beat, though it looks highly competitive around them, with almost half the division starting the campaign with realistic hopes of European qualification.

 There is set to be an equally intense battle to avoid relegation at the bottom of the league table, with playing in the Premier League now more valuable financially than ever before.